RoxCian/REFSKIN_tint/README.md

 ### Usage

-- Copy refskin_tint.lua into reframework/autorun
+- Copy "reframework" folder into game directory

-- Rename your mesh and material which should use skin color to REFSKIN_*\<original material name>*
+- Rename your mesh and material which should use skin color to REFSKIN_*\<original material name or whatever you want>*

 - Export mesh and mdf